Hello!

 I ‘m Kayti, principal at Boreal Collaborative.

-My approach is hands-on, collaborative, and action oriented infused with deep appreciation for mission-driven work and some healthy irreverence.
-The trickiest puzzles and scariest moments require trust, focus, and camaraderie.
-I believe we navigate these challenges best when the mission leads and we find our way through together.
+My approach is hands-on, collaborative, and action oriented, rooted in deep respect for mission-driven work and a belief in shared problem-solving.
+The trickiest puzzles and scariest moments call for trust, focus, and camaraderie.
+I believe we navigate them best when the mission leads and when we do the work together.

 Commitment to Social and Racial Justice

 As a champion of mission driven organizations, I root my practice in the values of racial equity and social justice.
 I am committed to reflecting these values in all of my work and daily life.
 I recognize that systemic inequities rooted in racism, colonialism, classism, ableism, and other forms of oppression shape the nonprofit and arts sectors as much as they shape our broader society.
 My role is not only to support organizations in navigating the road ahead, but also to leverage my skills and knowledge to help dismantle barriers, ground solutions in values, and open access.
-I aknowledge that racial and social justice work requires humility and continual learning and unlearning.
+I acknowledge that racial and social justice work requires humility and continual learning and unlearning.
 And, that my practice must evolve in response to community wisdom and shifting contexts.
-I believe deeply that to serve and nurture a community, we must understand those who are within it, the systems and histories that shaped it and continue to effect it, and what that community dreams of becoming.

 Bio